-Large rounds tend to be raised by companies based in the US and China.
-Last year we saw a record number of corporate-backed rounds sized $100m and above.
+Rounds above $100m tend to be raised by companies based in the US and China.
+Last year we saw a record number of corporate-backed rounds.

 Dollar-wise the geographical distribution is also uneven and more skewed towards China and the United States, as the next bar chart shows.
 During the first half of 2019, we tracked a total of $43.7bn deployed in corporate-backed large rounds, which does appear to suggest a potential slowdown by the year end.